-So as I retyped lost entries (not to be confused with Lost entries), I decided to see whether I could turn the tides of fortune.
+So as I retyped lost entries, I decided to see whether I could turn the tides of fortune.
 The only question was, Should the opposite of “Losing It” be “Finding It” or “Winning It”?
 The Phils were down 3-0 going into the 9th inning when I began writing the meat of this post, so “Winning It” felt inappropriate, and I definitely had some material on the subject of finding.

 Having decided on “Finding It” over “Winning It” and writing much of the above, I discovered that Philly had turned it around to win 7-3.
 The last four runs came all at once on a grand slam by Shane Victorino.
 I can literally hear the late Harry Kalas calling the shot, a bittersweet conjuration that will likely last the season.
 Now they've won tonight’s game in the 10th inning, too, another come-from-behind effort.